SABS-R3/software-engineering-day1/_episodes/02-bash-shell.md

 So here, we reference the `test2.txt` file we want to rename in the `Documents` directory by specifying the directory first.

-We can also delete files using `rm`. **Warning:** many versions of Linux, including this one, will not prompt for confirmation of the deletion first: the file will be immediately deleted.
+We can also delete files using `rm` (short for "remove"). **Warning:** many versions of Linux, including this one, will not prompt for confirmation of the deletion first: the file will be immediately deleted.
 Plus, once you delete a file using this method, note the file will not be retrievable.
 This is unlike other graphical methods of deleting files with a file explorer, where they often end up in a "trash" folder where they can be "undeleted".

 ~~~
 rm test.txt